-For the last four years Ray has worked for CORE Education.
-He is project leader for the Connected Learning Advisory, supporting schools and kura across New Zealand to make the most of digital technologies for student learning.
-Ray is also currently a navigator in the Grow Waitaha programme supporting Christchurch schools.
-Previously he has worked extensively with schools as a facilitator in the Learning with Digital Technologies programme.
+Ray has worked for CORE Education since 2012.
+During this time he has worked across a range of contexts, as project leader for the Connected Learning Advisory, a navigator in the Grow Waitaha programme supporting Christchurch schools and working extensively with schools as a facilitator in the Learning with Digital Technologies programme.

-Prior to working at CORE, Ray was Deputy Principal at Linwood College in Christchurch, where he held responsibility for planning and facilitation of professional development programmes.
-He also has twenty years experience as a teacher of science, physics and electronics, both in New Zealand and the UK.
+Prior to working at CORE, Ray was Deputy Principal at Linwood College in Christchurch, where he was responsible for planning and facilitating professional development programmes.
+He also has twenty years’ experience as a teacher of science, physics and electronics, both in New Zealand and the UK.
 For almost four years, Ray worked in the Christchurch Ministry of Education office, supporting local schools with resourcing and governance training.